 Today, the house exhibits examples of the finest achievements in the arts and crafts of 18th century Newport.

-At the outbreak of the Civil War, the Jones family left Newport and the house was sold to China Trade merchant William Henry King.
-His nephew David took over the house in 1876, and several years later decided to enlarge Kingscote.
-He added a new dining room, which combines Colonial American details with exotic ornament.
+The house was originally constructed. for George Noble Jones, owner of the El Destino and Chemoni cotton plantations in Florida.
+When the Jones family left Newport at the outbreak of the Civil War, Kingscote was sold to China trade merchant William Henry King.
+His nephew took over the house in 1876, and several years later decided to enlarge Kingscote.
+He added a new service wing and larger dining room, which combines Colonial American details with exotic ornament.

 Trinity Church is Rhode Island's oldest Episcopal congregation, and home to the only center-aisle, freestanding, triple-decked pulpit left in America today.
 Keep an eye out for box pew on the south side of the main aisle, adjacent to the Clerk's Desk, ornamented with engraved silver plaques.
 It commemorates famous visitors seated there.
 The earliest is George Washington; others include Queen Elizabeth II, Prince Andrew, and Archbishop Desmond Tutu and his wife Leah.

 Newport Congregational Church is the only surviving comprehensive architectural interior by John LaFarge.
-In the 1880s, the congregation retained LaFarge to redecorate its interior.
-LaFarge had recently completed work on Trinity Church, Boston, and sought to provide a more elaborate interior than he was able to in Boston.
-He produced twenty stained glass windows and a series of murals, which represent the only fully integrated ecclesiastical interior he produced.
+In the 1880s, the congregation hired LaFarge to redecorate the interior.
+LaFarge had recently completed work on Trinity Church, Boston, and hoped to create a more elaborate interior than he was able to in Boston.
+He created twenty stained glass windows and a number of murals, the only fully integrated ecclesiastical interior he produced.

 The Wanton-Lyman-Hazard House is the oldest surviving house in Newport.
-Originally it was built with a single room on each side of a central chimney.
-It was a full two stories with a garret.
-Sometime before 1725, a lean-to kitchen was built at the northeast end of the house.
-When Martin Howard bought the house he installed fine paneling and handsome moldings.
-These changes were in keeping with the high-style, genteel taste that was so important to refined Newporters during this period and identified Howard as person of social standing.
-The Lyman family, which needed more room as it grew to include thirteen children, added a large two-story addition to the rear of the house about 1785.
+It was originally built with a single room on each side of a central chimney.
+Sometime before 1725, a kitchen was built at the northeast end of the house.
+When Martin Howard bought the house he installed fine paneling and handsome moldings, all in keeping with the high-style taste that was of utmost important to refined Newporters during this time, ultimately defining Howard as a person of social standing.
+The Lyman family, which needed more room as it grew to include thirteen children, added a large two-story addition to the rear of the house around 1785.